sot/cheta/doc/index.rst

 * SIM telemetry: SIM position and moving status
 * ACIS DEA housekeeping: status from the DEA (including detector focal plane temperature)
 * Ephemeris: predictive and definitive orbital (Chandra), solar, and lunar ephemeris values
+* Derived parameters: values computed from other MSIDs in the archive

 For details see the documentation on Pseudo-MSIDs in the engineering archive.